Since our founding in 1861, the University of Washington has been a hub for learning, innovation, problem solving and community building.

 The Office of Research will create an outstanding climate of support for University of Washington researchers, broadly enabling stellar research advances.

-The UW is a multi-campus university in Seattle, Tacoma and Bothell, as well as a world-class medical center serving the state and the region.
+The UW comprises campuses in Seattle, Bothell and Tacoma, as well as a world-class medical center serving the state and the region.

 Some of the student associations available:

 HCDE Student Associations